nicksavill/DEB_development/Week_by_week.md

 Weekly quiz topics: coding questions and plot interpretation

+### Week 4: Combining and subsetting data (and website scraping)
+Concat, merge and join.  subsetting by rows, columns and logical opperations.
+Heirarchical structures.
+Video covering principals of merging dataset - inner and outer merges, keys.
+Class 7
+Class 8 Working with set questions from flavour leaders to download two datasets, combine them and plot a figure to answer a biological question.

+Weekly quiz
+Mega quiz - coding

-### Week 4: Inferential statistics
+### Week 5: Inferential statistics
 Teaching the principals of testing variation between groups.
 Coding to run bootstrapping tests.
 Describing commonly used approaches (t-tests).
 Dependant variables, Linear regression
 Possibly mostly a reminder of Y1 work?
 Weekly quiz
 Mega quiz - coding

-### Week 5: Multivariate analysis 1.
+### Week 6: Multivariate analysis 1.
 Introduction to the concepts of multivariate statistics.
 Can we do this without matrix algebra?
 Standardisation, co-variance, eigen values and vectors Weekly quiz

-### Week 6: Multivariate analysis 2.
+### Week 7: Multivariate analysis 2.
+Expanding using additional examples.  (distance metrics, kmeans and hiearchical clustering?)
 How to visualise and interpret multivariate relationships in Python.
 Using examples to provide a framework.
 https://github.com/gatsoulis/a_little_book_of_python_for_multivariate_analysis
 Weekly quiz

-### Week 7: Starting work with the datasets
+### Week 8: Starting work with the datasets
 Students pick a dataset to focus on (groups of 5) and in workshops led by each flavours lead develop a hypothesis which can be tested using their data exploration skills.
 Recorded lecture on hypothesis development and testing
 3 parallel workshops to develop plans for each group finishing with short presesntation  of each group's plans
-Weekly quiz

-### Week 8: Multivariate analysis 3.
-Expanding using additional examples.  (distance metrics, kmeans and hiearchical clustering?)
-Recorded lecture on Multivariate analysis
-Workshop for project work
 Weekly quiz
 Mega quiz - coding